For travelers who want to get in as much of Kanazawa as possible while staying only a single night, I recommend this walking route around the city!

 14:30 ► Kenroku-en Garden

 Insider tip: Kenroku-en opens from 8:00, so if you have an extra night to spare, I recommend coming again very early before the crowd rolls in, especially during high seasons in April and November.

 Exit Kanazawa Castle Park through the east-most Ishikawa-mon Gate to cross the bridge to reach Kenroku-en Garden.
 Also once a (much smaller) private garden, Kenroku-en expanded massively to become one of the “Three Great Gardens of Japan,” and the only one to incorporate all six elements of Chinese garden aesthetic, earning its name meaning “Six Elements Garden.”

 15:00 ► Seisonkaku Villa

-Along the east side of Kenroku-en is this miniature palace for an imperial princess.
+Along the east side of Kenroku-en is this miniature palace for an aristocratic lady.
 Seisonkaku Villa is an architectural marvel of mixed designs and materials.
 It’s also one of the only museums in which you can see historical Japanese royal artifacts in the very environment where they were originally used.
 Check out the private garden in the back and the nightingale floor.

 15:30 ► Kanazawa Shrine